ngjamesng/sandra_the_sensor_bot/README.md

 ## Sandra the Sensor Bot
 <img src ="IMG_3350.jpg" width ="200" alt="Image of Sandra The Sensor Bot">

 Hello, thank you for checking out my repository.
 Sandra the Sensor Bot is a twitter bot, with an interesting twist.
-This was really a way for me to incorporate hardware.
+This was really a way for me to incorporate hardware into a project, something I've never done before.

 The codebase is mainly written in Python.
 Sandra currently has the ability to read the temperature, humidity, and air pressure.